 You should always face your demons down, always spit in the face of fear.
 Some people go in the wrong direction, and start to think of death as an enemy to be vanquished.
 Unfortunately this also is a legacy of religious thought – death as the last enemy – rather than a rational response.

 So maybe you shouldn’t anthropomorphise death, pretty as she might be.
 I’m in love with narrative.
 Treating your life as if it was a story that you’re telling is the best way to live, and death is the full stop at the end of the last sentence of the story; a vital part of the story, but not the point of the story.

 That might not work for you, and there’s another way to think about this.
 Presumably you believe that life has value, but where does that value come from?
 Value comes from scarcity: if we have an unlimited supply of something, we don’t place much value on it.

 Think of air.
 We don’t usually think of air, because there’s so damn much of it, and so we don’t value it.
 Take away somebody’s air supply while maintaining the same level of demand, however, and its value to them goes through the roof.
 The same goes for pretty much anything.

 If we manage to eliminate death, then our supply of life would become infinite, and it would be worth nothing.
-That doesn’t mean that we wouldn’t enjoy life, although hedonic adaptation3 suggests that we would enjoy it precisely as much as we currently enjoy life.
+That doesn’t mean that we wouldn’t enjoy life, although hedonic adaptation suggests that we would enjoy it precisely as much as we currently enjoy our more finite existence.

-Raging against death is a war without the possibility of a real victory; indeed, the very idea of victory becomes meaningless.
-It might make you feel better about yourself – reassuring you that at least you’re doing something – but it’s no more reasonable than the religious response.
+Raging against death is a war without the possibility of a real victory; indeed, the very idea of victory in that battle is meaningless.
+It might make you feel better about yourself, reassuring you that at least you’re doing something, but it’s no more reasonable than the religious response.

 By all means we should seek to extend peoples’ lives, but more importantly we should seek to improve their quality of life.
-And it’s here that death plays its role, because it’s only because of death that we are able place any value on life in the first place.
-Embrace death; although not as a lover.
+And it’s here that death plays its role, because it’s only because of death that we are able place any value on life.
+Embrace death, although not as a lover.